Premier League transfers: Spending breakdown after Deadline Day

 Here's where it matters: what was the final net spend after factoring incomings and outgoings?

-The top four teams for net expenditure remain unchanged from the spending chart, with Newcastle the most spendthrift club with their £93 net spend, followed by Liverpool (£49m), Aston Villa (£27m) and Tottenham (£20m).
+Unsurprisingly, Newcastle were the most spendthrift club with their £93m net spend, followed by Liverpool (£49m), Everton (£31m) and Aston Villa (£27m).

 A sizeable spending gap separates the leading four, with Crystal Palace in fifth on £10m, followed by Wolves (£4.5m) and Watford (£3.2m).

-Four clubs recorded profit from their winter business with Manchester City registering a league-topping £41m surplus, followed by Burnley (£13m), Everton (£9m) and Brighton (£500k).
+Four clubs recorded profit from their winter business with Manchester City registering a league-topping £41m surplus, followed by Tottenham (£20m), Burnley (£13m) and Brighton (£500k).

 Total transfers

-In terms of incomings, Newcastle and Watford drafted a league-high four permanent signings as the relegation battlers look to secure survival this term, while Aston Villa and Wolves both made three permanent acquisitions.
+In terms of incomings, Newcastle, Watford and Everton all drafted a league-high four permanent signings as the relegation battlers look to secure survival this term, while Aston Villa and Wolves both made three permanent acquisitions.

-Brighton, Crystal Palace and Everton all drafted two players on long-term deals, while Arsenal, Brentford, Burnley, Chelsea, Leeds, Leicester, Liverpool, Manchester City and Tottenham all signed one new recruit - with Christian Eriksen joining the Bees on an initial six-month deal.
+Brighton and Crystal Palace both drafted two players on long-term deals, while Arsenal, Brentford, Burnley, Chelsea, Leeds, Leicester, Liverpool, Manchester City and Tottenham all signed one new recruit - with Christian Eriksen joining the Bees on an initial six-month deal.

-In total, Premier League clubs only signed eight players on loan, with Aston Villa snapping up Philippe Coutinho and goalkeeper Robin Olsen, while Everton secured the services of Jonas Lossl and Anwar El Ghazi and Donny van de Beek.
+In total, Premier League clubs only signed eight players on loan, with Aston Villa snapping up Philippe Coutinho and goalkeeper Robin Olsen, while Everton secured the services of Anwar El Ghazi and Donny van de Beek.

 - Coutinho joins Villa on loan until end of season